nodejs/node/deps/http_parser/README.md

 of a thread-local struct containing relevant data (e.g. accepted socket, allocated memory for callbacks to write into, etc), a parser's callbacks are able to communicate data between the scope of the thread and the scope of the callback in a threadsafe manner.
-This allows http-parser to be used in multi-threaded contexts.
+This allows `http_parser` to be used in multi-threaded contexts.

 Example: